Fincer/dns-sinkhole/README.md

 - _Does not scale_: does not apply to a network segment or segments for which you want to block specific domain names.
 Applies only to single devices.

-- _No extra security_, such as enforced DNS-over-HTTPS*, proxy configurations** or DNSSEC*** verification, provided by a properly configured DNS server
+- _No extra security_, such as enforced DNS-over-HTTPS*, proxy configurations**, DNSSEC*** verification or any other useful detailed configuration, provided by a properly configured DNS server

-`*` By default, domain name lookups are done via UDP port 53, and DNS queries are unencrypted.
-Thus, anyone between you and the DNS server can read the domain name lookups your applications request.
-With [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS), all DNS queries are wrapped in encrypted packets, sent through TCP port 443 and thus making your DNS queries unknown by others excluding you and the DNS server.
+`*` By default, domain name lookups are done via privileged UDP port 53, and DNS queries are unencrypted.
+Thus, anyone between you and remote DNS server can read the domain name lookups your applications request.
+With [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS), all DNS queries are wrapped in encrypted packets, sent through (HTTPS) TCP port 443 and thus making your DNS queries unknown by others excluding you and the remote DNS server.

 `**` You can enforce DNS queries through a proxy, such as via a server of your choice or via [Tor network](https://en.wikipedia.org/wiki/Tor_(anonymity_network))

 `***` You can set-up DNS server of your choice to use enforced [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) policy.
-In other words, if a rogue DNS server to which your DNS query (domain name lookup) is pointed to, breaks DNSSEC chain, the query is being left unanswered.
+In other words, if a rogue, remote DNS server to which your DNS query (domain name lookup) is pointed to, breaks DNSSEC chain, the query is being left unanswered.

 ----------